GeorgiosIoannouCoder/mindscanner/README.md

   <p align="center">
 This project aims to predict a user’s potential <b>mental health condition</b> based on the sentiment and linguistic cues found in <b>Reddit posts</b>.
 Social media platforms, particularly Reddit, are widely used for expressing emotions and seeking support, often anonymously.
 Users frequently share personal experiences that may indicate underlying mental health issues such as <b>autism, anxiety, bipolar disorder, borderline personality disorder, dpression, schizophrenia</b>.

 To address this, we developed and evaluated <b>deep learning models</b>, including both models built from scratch and <b>fine-tuned transformer-based models</b>.
 These models were trained on labeled data from dedicated mental health subreddits and optimized for classifying the specific condition associated with each post.
 We trained and evaluated our models and fine-tuned transformer-based models on two versions of the original data.
-The first version where we did the cleaning which can found <a href="">here</a> and and second version where we apply the transformation on the clean version of the data which can be found <a href="">here</a>.
+The first version where we did the cleaning which can found by running the code <a href="https://github.com/GeorgiosIoannouCoder/mindscanner/tree/main/datasets/clean">here</a> and and second version where we apply the transformation on the clean version of the data which can be found by running the code <a href="https://github.com/GeorgiosIoannouCoder/mindscanner/tree/main/datasets/transform">here</a>.

 Our work contributes to the field of public mental health by leveraging user-generated content to identify potential mental health conditions.
 Beyond academic value, this project has real-world implications for <b>improving online mental health support</b>.
 By accurately classifying Reddit posts according to specific mental health conditions, our models can <b>help guide users toward the most appropriate subreddit communities</b>, where they are more likely to receive relevant support, shared experiences, and information.
 This can <b>enhance early detection, reduce miscommunication, and improve users’ chances of accessing the right resources or treatment</b> pathways within these online communities.